umijs/dumi/docs/config/frontmatter.md

 ### translateHelp

-- Type: `Boolean`
+- Type: `Boolean | String`
 - Default: `false`
 - Details:

 Whether to present the 『Help Translation』 prompt at the top of the page.
+When set `String` type, the prompt content will be customized.

 ### hide <Badge>1.1.0+</Badge>